bilgincoskun/brogue-android-port/README.md

 | check_update | Boolean 1 | Check updates when the app starts |
 # Saves,Recordings and Highscore

-These files are stored in **/sdcard/Android/org.brogue.brogue.[version suffix]/files/\[Brogue Version]** which is accessible by the user.
+These files are stored in **[App Folder]/\[Brogue Version]** which is accessible by the user.

 # Fonts
 Default font  is modified [Dejavu Sans Mono](https://dejavu-fonts.github.io/) with missing characters added/modified from Dejavu Sans.

-You can use custom fonts by copying them to **/sdcard/Android/org.brogue.brogue.[version suffix]/files/custom.ttf** .
+You can use custom fonts by copying them to **[App Folder]/custom.ttf** .

 However fonts must be:

 * Edited according to draw_glyph function in main.c

 * Monospace

+# Building

+Before building it, run **./scripts/setup_project.sh** to download and copy necessary files into the project.

+These files are:

+* SDL2

+* SDL2_ttf

+* platform independent files of Brogue

+After that you can use gradlew script to build it as usual.

+The default version is 1.7.5 with bug fixes.
+To build a different version change to a different branch in brogue-files folder.

+There is also scripts/build_release_apks.py to build and sign all versions.
+When executed this script will ask key file information and version name and tag the repository.
+If there is a sign_info.json file in the project of the root, the script will only prompt missing signing information in this file.
+These parameters are "path" (key store location), "ks_pw" (key store password), "alias" (key alias) and "key_pw" (key password).

+Note that both of the scripts are assumed to be run at root folder of the project.